-Property Name Description W. Muhammad Ali Blvd.
-(AMP 002) Beecher Terrace Tract 13 - Northwest corner of W. Jefferson St. and 13 th LMHA plans to dispose of 1.89 acres of vacant land.
-St. (AMP 002) Beecher Terrace Tract 14 - Northwest LMHA plans to dispose of 1.89 acres of vacant land. corner of W. Jefferson St. and 13 th St. (AMP 002) 1705 S 13th St. (AMP 003) LMHA plans to request approval to dispose of the Keystone Learning Academy, a non-dwelling building.
+Property Name Description 1705 S 13th St. (AMP 003) LMHA plans to request approval to dispose of the Keystone Learning Academy, a non-dwelling building.
 This property is not and never has been public housing.
 Iroquois Homes (AMP 005) LMHA plans to dispose of a 3.8-acre portion of the former Iroquois Homes public housing development (located at 1400 Bicknell Ave.), which is now vacant land.
 A 60-unit Project-Based Voucher senior building (age 55+) will be constructed on the site.
 Dosker Manor (AMP 012) Approximately 22-32 units at a time in Buildings A, B, and C will be held offline for domestic water supply and sanitation drain line replacement.
 Avenue Plaza (AMP 014) Approximately 32 units at a time will be held offline for domestic water supply and sanitation drain line replacement and bathroom upgrades.
 Scattered Sites (AMP 017) 14 vacant units will be held offline for renovation in FY 2024.
 601 West Breckinridge (AMP 034) Former Louisville Housing Services Office will be converted into a public housing unit.
 LMHA anticipates awarding a contract to complete the conversion in FY 2024.
-4020 Garland Ave.
-(Address in PIC) / 4011 W. Kentucky (Vacant lot address) (AMP 043) LMHA plans to dispose of 0.91 acres of vacant land.
 Clarksdale I Scattered 69 (AMP 047) 2 vacant units will be held offline for renovation in FY 2024.
 H. Temple Spears (AMP 061) 24 vacant units will be held offline for renovation.
 LMHA will award a contract and begin work on this renovation project in FY 2024.
 Holly Park (AMP 061) 44 units will be held offline for renovation.
 LMHA will award a contract and begin work on this renovation project in FY 2024.
+Former management office will be converted to 1-bedroom public housing unit.
+643 Finzer St. (No AMP) LMHA plans to request approval to dispose of this non-dwelling building.
+This property is not and never has been public housing.